Hu831/DADFS/README.md

 ## Approaches for estimating the DFS
 ***
-Several approaches are implemented to estimate both the theoretical and actual Degrees of Freedom for Signal (DFS), as described in the submitted paper.
+Several approaches are implemented to estimate both the theoretical and actual DFS, as described in the submitted paper.
 These include both novel approaches proposed by the authors and established approaches from the literature.

 In addition, the code includes a new strategy proposed by the authors for efficiently implementing DFS estimation approaches in the presence of domain localization.